 “The importance of Indoor Air Quality (IAQ) cannot be overstated,” Darren said.

-“It has been consistently verified from multiple research sources as the most effective means in which a building can influence the indoor environment in a way that can then enable increasing productivity for its occupants.
+“It has been consistently verified from multiple research sources as the most effective means in which a building can influence the indoor environment in a way that can then enable increased productivity for its occupants.

 “It is particularly important for owners and managers of businesses considering new office space, to dig a little deeper into the Indoor Environmental Quality (IEQ) and IAQ responses of a building.